 Students enrolled in the MA and PhD programs receive a financial assistance package based on a combination of components (e.g., scholarships, fellowships, research assistantships, and teaching assistantships).
-Currently, the Graduate Department of Psychological Clinical Science offers students in good academic standing a guaranteed minimum funding package of $19,000 plus tuition and incidental fees each year for a total of 6 years (2 MA years and 4 PhD years).
-Beyond the guaranteed minimum funding package, prospective and current students are highly encouraged to apply for all external funding sources for which they are eligible.
+For the 2023-24 academic year, current students in good academic standing are offered a guaranteed minimum funding package of $23,500 plus tuition and incidental fees each year for a total of 6 years (2 MA years and 4 PhD years).
+Beyond the guaranteed minimum funding package, students are highly encouraged to apply for all external funding sources for which they are eligible.

 - Federal Awards (NSERC, SSHRC, CIHR, Vanier)